Hydraulic Boundary Conditions

-To model a river reach numerically is still quite a challenge.
-One of the principal challenges is how to define proper hydraulic boundary conditions for a realistic model.
-Practicing hydraulic engineers typically employ rating curves that relate fluid elevation and fluid volume flow rate, or discharge, at selected cross-sections of a river.
-To provide such data to FLOW-3D users, new rating-curve boundary conditions have recently been developed.
-This addition now makes it possible to more easily model many types of flows of interest to hydraulic, environmental and river engineers, for example:
+One of the principal challenges of numerically modeling a river reach is how to best define the hydraulic boundary conditions to achieve a realistic model.
+Practicing hydraulic engineers typically employ rating curves that relate fluid elevation and volume flow rate at selected cross-sections of a river.
+To provide such data to FLOW-3D users, new rating-curve boundary conditions have recently been developed, making it easier to model many types of flows, for example:

 - Flood wave simulations for designing hydraulic structures (3D model)

-- Flood wave simulations of a river basins or even entire catchment areas (2D shallow water)
+- Flood wave simulations of a river basin or an entire catchment area (2D shallow water)

-- A “pure discharge” condition allows the setting of a boundary condition where no gauge data is available and only the volume flow rate (time dependent or not) is known
+- A “pure discharge” condition, which allows the setting of a boundary condition when no gauge data is available and only the volume flow rate (time-dependent or not) is known

-The new boundary conditions will be additionally useful for other applications where having velocity profiles at inlet boundaries is desirable by eliminating the need for extra modeling space for flow development.
+These new boundary conditions are also useful for other applications in which having velocity profiles at inlet boundaries is desirable, by eliminating the need for extra modeling space for flow development.

 The Rating-Curve Boundary Condition